ibm-cloud-docs/EventStreams/managing_encryption.md

 {: shortdesc}

 Consider using customer-managed keys if you require the following features:
-- Encryption of data at rest controlled by your own key
+- Encryption of data at rest controlled by your own key.
-- Explicit control of the lifecycle of data stored at rest {: #considerations_keys notoc}
+- Explicit control of the lifecycle of data stored at rest.
+{: #considerations_keys notoc}

 Be aware of the following information when deciding to enable customer-managed keys:
-- This feature is available on the Enterprise plan only
+- This feature is available on the Enterprise plan only.

 Deletion of the customer-managed key is non-recoverable and will result in the loss of any data stored in your
 {{site.data.keyword.messagehub}} instance.